mcaliman/mcaliman.github.io/_posts/programming/2023-04-24-python-backup-script-1.md

 updated: true
 ---

-Have you also accumulated a large amount of bash scripts over the years to automate operations on your systems?
+Like me, have you also accumulated many bash scripts over the years to automate operations on your systems?

 I am gradually replacing all of my bash scripts used to automate backup and analysis tasks on my home server and home laptop with new ones written in Python.
-I decided to make this switch because Python offers many more features and libraries compared to other scripting languages.
+I decided to switch because Python offers many more features and libraries than other scripting languages.
 Additionally, it is much easier to read and maintain.

 I am very satisfied with the final result.
-My new Python scripts are much easier to use and maintain compared to my old scripts.
+My new Python scripts are much easier to use and maintain than my old ones.

-here the first simple copy-backup script rewritten in python
+Here is the first simple copy-backup script rewritten in Python

 {% highlight java %}
+#
+# simple, trivial, but sufficient for my needs for important and frequently used files
+# for everything else, there is Veeam Backup
+#
 import os
 import shutil
 from pathlib import Path